Danielius1012/BotLabs/Bot_Builder/3_LUIS_Bot/README.md

     For this lab we will concentrate on the intents and entities on the left side of the screen.

 1. We will now create a simple intent and entity.
 Lets start by adding an entity by clicking on the '+' next to it.
-We will call this entity "locationName" to get the location from the user's query.
+We will call this entity **locationName** to get the location from the user's query.

     ![Add Entity](./_images/5_AddEntity.png)